srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_09-iot-hub-integration-with-azure-event-grid.md

     > **Note**:  You can use **CTRL+S** to save at any time and **CTRL+Q** to close the editor.

-1. To create a resource group named **rg-az220** and an IoT Hub named **iot-az220-training-{your-id}** enter the following command:
+1. To create the resources required for this lab, enter the following command:

     ```bash
     ./lab09-setup.azcli
     ```

     This will take a few minutes to run.
-You will see JSON output as each step completes.
+You will see output as each step completes.

 ### Exercise 2: Create HTTP Web Hook Logic App that sends an email